A Tough Defense for the Toughest Offenses®

 • Class B misdemeanors: 4 years

-• Other misdemeanors or infractions: 3 years
+• Class C misdemeanors and infractions: 3 years

 How to Expunge Your Criminal Record in Utah